Struggling to get insurance leads?

 You simply need to execute effective strategies like I’ve outlined today.

-I’d suggest by beginning with implementing live chat onto your website and building a basic funnel.
+I’d suggest beginning with implementing live chat onto your website and building a basic funnel.

 This will help capture users that come to your website and build relationships with them.

-Similarly, begin collecting emails with a tool like Leadpages.
+Similarly, begin collecting emails with your choice of software.
 You can share content, updates, and eventually pitch products to subscribers.

 Don’t neglect networking and public speaking, either.
 It’s an incredible way to grow word of mouth and improve your local reputation.